Japan emperor expresses 'deep remorse' over war; PM sends offering to shrine

 “We firmly oppose the wrong practices of the Japanese side,” the ministry said in a statement.

+South Korea’s foreign ministry expressed “deep regret” over Abe’s sending of an offering to the shrine.

+“Our government urges Japan’s political leaders to show a serious introspection and sincere attitude of self-reflection towards past history,” the ministry said in a statement.

-Separately, a group of about 50 conservative Japanese lawmakers including Shinjiro Koizumi, the popular son of former prime minister Junichiro Koizumi who is often spoken of as a future premier, paid their respects at Yasukuni.
+Separately, a group of about 50 conservative Japanese lawmakers including Shinjiro Koizumi, the popular son of former prime minister Junichiro Koizumi, who is often spoken of as a future premier, paid their respects at the Yasukuni Shrine.

-Ruling Liberal Democratic Party lawmaker Masahiko Shibayama, who made the offering at Yasukuni on Abe’s behalf, said the prime minister asked him to pray for the souls of the departed and that Abe regretted being unable to pay his respects in person.
+Ruling Liberal Democratic Party lawmaker Masahiko Shibayama, who made the offering on Abe’s behalf, said the prime minister asked him to pray for the souls of the departed and that Abe regretted being unable to pay his respects in person.

 Abe has only visited the shrine in person once since taking office in 2012.

-His December 2013 visit angered China and South Korea and prompted an expression of disappointment from ally the United States.
+That December 2013 visit angered China and South Korea and prompted an expression of disappointment from ally the United States.
 Since then, he has sent offerings on Aug.
 15 and Yasukuni’s twice-yearly festivals.

-Akihito’s father, Emperor Hirohito, in whose name Japanese fought World War Two, stopped visiting Yasukuni after the wartime leaders were first honored by the shrine in 1978, and Akihito does not pay his respects there.
+Akihito’s father, Emperor Hirohito, in whose name Japanese fought World War Two, stopped visiting Yasukuni after the wartime leaders were first honoured by the shrine in 1978, and Akihito does not pay his respects there.

-Additional reporting by Mayuko Ono; Writing by Linda Sieg; Editing by Michael Perry and Darren Schuettler
+Additional reporting by Mayuko Ono and Hyonhee Shin; Writing by Linda Sieg; Editing by Michael Perry and Darren Schuettler